EU Court Scraps 1.5-bn Euro Fine Against Google - UrduPoint

 The commission, the EU's influential competition regulator, said it "takes note" and would "carefully study the judgment and reflect on possible next steps" -- which could include an appeal.

+A Google spokesperson said the company welcomed the ruling, noting it had "made changes" to its ad services in 2016, before the EU decision.

+"We are pleased that the court has recognised errors in the original decision and annulled the fine," a Google spokesperson added.

-The ruling will be a relief for Google after the EU's highest court last week upheld a 2017 fine worth 2.42 billion Euros for abusing its dominance by favouring its own comparison shopping service.
+The ruling is especially welcome for Google after the EU's highest court last week upheld a 2017 fine worth 2.42 billion euros, imposed for abusing its dominance by favouring its own comparison shopping service.

 The 1.49-billion euro fine is the third of those penalties, focused on Google's AdSense service.